-The Military & Veterans Track (full day) features PsychArmor who believes education and training drive transformation.
-And AAS is proud to offer our Recognizing and Responding to Suicide Risk: Essentials for Clinicians, as well as our Psychological Autopsy Certification Training.
+The Military & Veterans Track (full day) featured PsychArmor who believes education and training drive transformation.
+AAS was proud to offer our Recognizing and Responding to Suicide Risk: Essentials for Clinicians, as well as our Psychological Autopsy Certification Training.

 ** Note the Recognizing and Responding to Suicide Risk: Essentials for Clinicians is a two-day course, requiring full attendance on both days Tuesday, April 18th, and Wednesday, April 19th.

-If you are unable to attend the AAS23 Conference, trainings and certifications are available year-round through our online platform, virtual and in-person course.
+If you were unable to attend the AAS23 Conference, trainings and certifications are available year-round through our online platform, virtual and in-person course.
 Classes are being posted regularly and can be found on the AAS Training and Certification page.